ExcellentWish/fur-pet-store/README.md

   - I have ElephantSQL database in deployment to store the data for my models.

 ## Testing

+I have used a combination of manual and automated testing to ensure the website's functionality meets the desired intent.

 ### Code Validation
 [W3C Markup Validation Service](https://validator.w3.org/)